CandyDevelopment/CandyCommandAPI/README.md

 <h4>For maintainer</h4>
-If you want to fork this project to maintain it or do other things, after you import the project, you may find that the classes imported in class CandyCommandAPI under `candy-command-impl` module is missed.
+If you want to fork this project to maintain it or do other things, after you import the project, you may find that some classes imported in class CandyCommandAPI under `candy-command-impl` module is missed.
 Don't worry, it is not a problem, because we imported implementations for different version like `candy-command-impl-1-20-4`, and we need the re-obfuscated jar, so the original sources won't be imported.
 You should run `gradle shadowJar` task before modify anything in `candy-command-impl` module.